leolower/hemera-mongo-store/README.md

 npm run test
 ```

+* Remember: Tests uses the HemeraTestSuite package, it starts a NATS server in the local machine.
+Be aware of conflicts with other services, specially if you are using the default port (6242).

 ## Access multiple databases

 If you decide to use multiple MongoDB databases for your services you can use the `useDbAsTopicSuffix` option.